The Future of Cybersecurity is Artificial: Intelligence Will Transform Enterprise Governance

 Information about the user, endpoint, application or server, policies, and all activities related to them can be collected and fed into a data pool that fuels machine learning.
 This system can then automatically recognize out-of-the-ordinary behaviors, such as a user trying to access resources from an unusual location, which immediately raises a red flag requiring additional authentication or blocked access.

 By feeding every access attempt back into an analytics platform, you can apply modern machine learning to build individual profiles for every user.
 Picture this: a user logs into her laptop using Multi-factor Authentication (MFA), while working from the corporate network, on a registered device she always uses, accessing the same apps she always does, at the same time of day as always.
 Great!
-You can confidently provide her easy access through silent sign-on to her app instead of prompting her for additional verification.
+You can confidently provide her easy access through single sign-on to her app instead of prompting her for additional verification.

 Machine learning can greatly reduce the complexity of analysis that needs to be performed by IT responsible for overseeing access controls.
 Instead of writing complicated rules, IT can decide how to respond to the risk level of an access attempt, saving a great deal of time and frustration.